 Here you can find all information regarding how configure JMetadata code in your environment.

-Usually it’s not enough only download the source code and running, so this section was created by supporting all issues regarding running JMetadata from eclipse IDE as application and as a Unit or Integration testing.
+Usually it’s not enough only download the source code and “running the code”, so this section was created by supporting all issues regarding running JMetadata from eclipse IDE as application and as a Unit or Integration testing, you also are welcome to do it by command line and vim editor :)

 To the developers